 JON AND AL KAPLAN

 Jon Kaplan and Al Kaplan are brothers who are composers, lyricists and writers.
 They created Silence!
-The Musical, a stage version of The Silence of the Lambs that has played in London, New York City and Los Angeles, as well as the YouTube channel Legolambs, which features musicalizations of various Arnold Schwarzenegger movies such as Conan the Barbarian, Predator and Commando.
-Jon and Al also co-wrote and scored the film Zombeavers (2014).
+The Musical, a stage version of The Silence of the Lambs that has played in London, New York City and Los Angeles; Musical Thrones: A Parody of Ice & Fire, which toured the U.S. in 2018; and the YouTube channel Legolambs, which features musicalizations of various Arnold Schwarzenegger movies such as Conan the Barbarian, Predator and Commando.
+Jon and Al also co-wrote and scored the Shudder series Critters: A New Binge (2019), and the films The Drone (2019) and Zombeavers (2014).

 The brothers moved to Los Angeles in 1996 to study concert composition and film music at USC, graduating in 1999 and 2000, respectively.
 Jon and Al created Silence!
 The Musical as a labor of love in late 2002.
 What began as a set of nine songs eventually became a website with a cult following in 2003.
 Silence! was covered in magazines including Entertainment Weekly and Maxim, and aired on radio shows like XM's Opie and Anthony and Howard Stern's 100.